right-handed/test-type-definition/README.md

 ---
 ## Installation
-Make sure you have Node Package Manager installed. ( https://www.npmjs.com/get-npm ) This package has peer dependency @types/nightwatch
+Make sure you have Node Package Manager installed. ( https://www.npmjs.com/get-npm )

+This package extends `@types/nightwatch` with testRTC custom commands

     npm install -D test-type-definition or

     yarn add -D test-type-definition

-Configure your `tsconfig.json` to add provided types to your project scope if your IDE can't see it:
+Configure your `tsconfig.json` to add provided types to your project scope if your IDE can't see it
-With VSCode should have no issues.

 ```
 {
   "compilerOptions": {
-    "typeRoots": [
+    "types": [
-      "./node_modules/test-type-definition"
-    ]
+      "test-type-definition"
+    ],
   },
-  "include": [
-     "node_modules/test-type-definition/*.d.ts"
-   ]
 }
 ```
 ## Enjoy assistive scripting in your IDE !